-The station went on the air on October 18, 1954 on VHF channel 8 from a transmitter at its original studios on TV Road (WBTW still owns studios at this location) in the Back Swamp section north of the town of Quinby (with a Florence address).
-It was owned by Jefferson Standard Life Insurance Company (later becoming Jefferson-Pilot, now part of Lincoln Financial Group).
-It was Jefferson Standard's second television station behind WBTV in Charlotte.
-WBTW's call sign was derived from "W" being the next letter in the alphabet after "V." The two stations were programmed separately, but shared a microwave system built in 1959.
-On September 17, 1962, it moved to VHF channel 13 and its previous channel was re-allocated to High Point, North Carolina as WGHP.
+On October 18, 1954, the station went on the air on VHF channel 8 from a transmitter at its original studios on TV Road (WBTW still maintains studios at same location) in the Back Swamp region north of Quinby (with a Florence address).
+Jefferson Standard Life Insurance Company owned it (later becoming Jefferson-Pilot, now part of Lincoln Financial Group).
+It was Jefferson Standard's second television station, following Charlotte's WBTV.
+WBTW's call letters are formed from the letter "W," which follows "V" in the alphabet.
+Although the two stations were operated independently, they shared a microwave equipment established in 1959.
+It switched to VHF channel 13 on September 17, 1962, and its prior channel was reassigned to High Point.
+North Carolina as WGHP.